sgoel-web/sgoel-web.GitHub.io/index.md

 * * *
 ### Recent news:
+* **[2025]** Our recent work on 'Impact-Driven Multi-Criteria Decision Appraoch for Strategic On-Street Parking Placement" is now online [Click here](https://isprs-annals.copernicus.org/articles/X-5-W2-2025/95/2025/) to access the paper.

 * **[2025]** Our recent works on road surface roughness, and road and sidewalk detection using bicycle based LiDAR are now online.
 [Click here](https://isprs-annals.copernicus.org/articles/X-G-2025/839/2025/isprs-annals-X-G-2025-839-2025.pdf) and [Here](https://isprs-archives.copernicus.org/articles/XLVIII-G-2025/197/2025/isprs-archives-XLVIII-G-2025-197-2025.pdf) to access the papers.

 * **[2025]** Our work investigating the impact of on-street parking on traffic, led by [Prashant Chauhan](https://www.linkedin.com/in/prashant-chauhan-32a453193/) is now online.
 [Click here to access the paper](https://agile-giss.copernicus.org/articles/6/17/2025/).